gitlabhq/gitlabhq/doc/pages/README.md

 You can provide your own 403 and 404 error pages by creating the `403.html` and `404.html` files respectively in the root directory of the `public/` directory that will be included in the artifacts.
+Usually this is the root directory of your project, but that may differ depending on your static generator configuration.

 If the case of `404.html`, there are different scenarios.
 For example: